ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/file-manager.md

 ![File Manager Bulk Actions](_images/cp-file-manager-bulk-actions.png)

 The list of bulk actions is same that for individual file actions, but some items behave differently.
-Edit and Copy Link options are available if only single file is selected.
+The Edit and Copy Link options are only available if a single file is selected.
-Download option will download the zip archive of files, even if only one file is selected.
+The Download option will download the zip archive of files, even if only one file is selected.

 ## Exporting Files

 The files can be exported and downloaded as zip archive in two ways.

-One is by using Bulk Actions and allows you to export the specific files that you need
+One is by using Bulk Actions and allows you to export the specific files needed.

 Another is by using "Export all files" link in the sidebar and it will export and download all files from all upload directories.